yx79/poscoin/README.md

 USE_QRCODE=1	QRCode support enabled
 Berkely DB version warning

-A warning for people using the static binary version of TulipCoin on a Linux/UNIX-ish system (tl;dr: Berkely DB databases are not forward compatible).
+A warning for people using the static binary version of EightCoin on a Linux/UNIX-ish system (tl;dr: Berkely DB databases are not forward compatible).

-The static binary version of TulipCoin is linked against libdb 5.0 (see also this Debian issue).
+The static binary version of EightCoin is linked against libdb 5.0 (see also this Debian issue).

 Now the nasty thing is that databases from 5.X are not compatible with 4.X.